-Policy-Based Strategies to Reduce Suicide
+6.2.3 Policy-Based Strategies to Reduce Suicide

 Like most public health problems, suicide is preventable.
 Progress continues to be made and evidence for numerous programs, practices, and policies exists.
 Just as suicide is not caused by a single factor, reductions in suicide will not be prevented by any single strategy or approach.
-Rather, suicide prevention is best achieved by a focus across the individual, relationship, family, community, and societal-levels and across all sectors, private and public (Stone et al., 2017).
+Rather, suicide prevention is best achieved by a focus across the individual, relationship, family, community, and societal-levels and across all sectors, private and public (CDC, 2022).